Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Test was conducted using Portfolio Visualizer http://www.portfoliovisualizer.com/

-In this case the annual return for the dual momentum strategy was about 300 basis points less than S&P 500 total return at comparable drawdown.
+In this case, the annual return for the dual momentum strategy was about 300 basis points less than S&P 500 total return at comparable drawdown.

 Conclusion

 If a fund manager shows you a nice backtest or even real results over a certain period of time, will you conclude that he has a sound trading or investing method?
-Actually, you should ask for detailed stress analysis that includes different time intervals and detailed quarterly results among other things.
+Actually, you should ask for detailed stress analysis that includes different time intervals and detailed quarterly results, among other things.
 Momentum, relative, dual or whatever you may call it, has not performed as expected in recent years (other than in data-mined cases) because of several reasons that are beyond the scope of this blog.
 However, the most important of those reasons is that momentum strategies are not intelligent enough but represent a trivial way of trying to capture excess returns.
 The market has reacted in recent years to such trivial rotation schemes by refusing to let them generate excess returns.
 This is an ongoing process of eliminating the anomaly of trying to take advantage of a structural anomaly effect and the market is very good at this.
 Instead, the market is rewarding in recent years those that have put faith in the benchmark.
 I believe that momentum methods will soon join the ranks of problematic strategies.
 I am not saying this because I have something against these methods or the people that promote them.
 I say it because of experience.
 These methods remind me of how nicely moving average crossovers worked in the 1980s until they suddenly stopped, ruining many traders and funds.
-After all, it may be naive to think that it suffices looking at past returns for realizing future returns.
+After all, it may be naïve to think that it suffices looking at past returns for realizing future returns.
 That would be an extraordinary anomaly.

 If you found this article interesting, I invite you follow this blog via any of these methods: RSS or Email, or follow us on Twitter